Conestoga Trail: South of Lancaster

 This description illustrates the route of the Conestoga Trail from south to north.
 The trail begins at a junction with the Mason-Dixon Trail in southern Lancaster county, at a parking area for Susquehanna and Tidewater Canal Lock 12, near the west bank of the Susquehanna River.
 The trail walks past historical exhibits at the Lock 12 park, then joins Pennsylvania Route 372 and follows the lengthy Norman Wood Bridge over the river.
 The trail then turns north and follows the river's gorge, remaining off-road for most of the next 15 miles.
 The trail passes through Holtwood Environmental Preserve and reaches scenic Kelly Run Gorge at 4.4 miles.
 The trail returns to an escarpment above the Susquehanna and passes an overlook called The Pinnacle at 5.9 miles and a cave at 11.4 miles.
 This segment of the route features several scenic hollows cut by small streams that lead to the river below.

 Pequea Creek, as seen from the southern segment of the Conestoga Trail.

 The trail briefly walks through the village of Pequea at 12.5 miles, then follows Pequea Creek upstream by using a series of old driveways and railroad grades.
 Colemanville Covered Bridge is passed, but not traversed, at 14.7 miles.
 The trail crosses the creek via a bridge on Pennsylvania Route 324 at 16.0 miles, then continues alongside the creek and passes under a 100+ foot-high viaduct of the Atglen and Susquehanna Branch railroad, which was converted to a rail-trail called the Enola Low Grade Trail in 2022.

 Starting at 16.3 miles, the Conestoga Trail follows roads for most of the next 15 miles.
-Starting at 20.4 miles, the hiker walks through the small town of Conestoga, followed by about seven-tenths of a mile in the woods to the north of Conestoga's cemetery.
+Starting at 20.4 miles, the hiker walks through the small town of Conestoga, followed by about seven-tenths of a mile in the woods to the northwest of Conestoga's cemetery.
 The trail then follows a lengthy series of rural roads again to the Lancaster metropolitan area, briefly following a multiplex of Pennsylvania routes 324 and 741 at 27.0 miles.
-After walking through the southern suburbs of Lancaster on residential streets, jogging briefly on US Route 222, and traversing a golf course, the Conestoga Trail spends about 2.5 miles on a variety of footpaths in Lancaster County Central Park, first alongside Mill Creek and then the Conestoga River.
-At 35.0 miles, the route joins the Conestoga Greenway Trail, a short rail-trail on the east side of Lancaster, then follows residential streets to a brief walk through a commercial area along Pennsylvania Route 462 at 35.9 miles.
-A road bridge on that segment allows the hiker to cross the Conestoga River for the first time.
+After walking through the southern suburbs of Lancaster on residential streets, jogging briefly on US Route 222, and traversing a golf course, the Conestoga Trail spends about 2.5 miles on a variety of footpaths in Lancaster County Central Park, first alongside Mill Creek and then the Conestoga River. with the trail crossing its namesake river for the first time via a street bridge at the north end of the park.
+At 35.0 miles, the route joins the Conestoga Greenway Trail, a short rail trail on the east side of Lancaster, then follows residential streets to a brief walk through a commercial area along Pennsylvania Route 462 at 35.9 miles.
+A road bridge on that segment allows the hiker to cross the Conestoga River again.